Catawba Falls Trail In Old Fort (How To Reach a Beautiful Western NC Waterfall)

 Catawba Falls yoga

 Of course, Catawba Falls is also an excellent winter hike.
-The viewing area at the base of the falls can sometimes be hidden by tree foliage.
-In winter- that is revealed.
+Tree foliage can sometimes hide the viewing area at the base of the falls.
+In winter, that is revealed.

 Thanks to trail improvements courtesy of the US Forest Service, Catawba Falls is also impressive after a big rain.